 Does Anyone Recognize This Bird?

+At least birds don’t keep you up at night.
 What keeps me up at night is Charlie.
-He wants out because the possum is out there.
-What is it with this possum?
-If it doesn’t go away soon I’ll have to name it.
+He wants out because he knows that the opossum is out there.
+What is it with this opossum?
+If it doesn’t go away soon, I may have to give it a name.

-Then this morning I found Charlie trying to pick up a dead bird.
+Then this morning, I found Charlie trying to pick up a dead bird.
 There’s something to be said for a dog with no teeth.

-Maybe the possum fancies my settee.
+Maybe the opossum fancies my settee.

 The NWF (National Wildlife Federation) has an article entitled: